As customer please use our customer website.

 Section 9 Reservation of Title

-The goods delivered shall continue to be the Vendor’s property until the purchase price was paid in full.
-Reservation of title shall also continue with respect to the Vendor’s claims against the purchaser under the ongoing business relationship until any and all receivables associated therewith have been settled.
+(2) Reservation of title pursuant to paragraph (1) shall also continue with respect to the Vendor’s claims against the purchaser under the ongoing business relationship until any and all receivables associated therewith have been settled.
 At the purchaser’s request, the Vendor shall have the duty to waive its reservation of title if the purchaser has settled all of the receivables associated with the purchased object in a way that may not be voided and other reasonable collateral has been provided for the remainder of the receivables under the ongoing business relationship.

 Section 10 Data Protection